Valine-Uzoukwu/Hospital-Management-System-/README.md

 # Intro:
-All sevice providers need to have a way of managming their customers.
-This program is designed to simulate a hospital managment system desgined to ledger a hospitals patients, their conditions, medications and doctors
+All sevice providers need to have a way of managing their customers.
+This program is designed to simulate a hospital managment system desgined to ledger patients, their prescriptions, and doctors within the hospital

 ## Project Descritpion:
-Will take in add new Patients to Database
-Each patient will have a general info: age, weight, height gender, as well as meds that they take and their current doctor
+HMS will process requents to update patient list, avaiablie medication and doctors

+## HMS:
+Each HMS contains a:
+* Patient Database
+* Set of Doctors
+* Set of avaliable medications

+## Doctor:
+- name
+- specialization : will be limited to _ choices
+- years of expirence

-## Database:
+## Medications:
-will be a data structure of multiple paitents, must be  growable, searchable....
+- name
+- dosage

 ## Patient
-Interface that ensure patient objects must have age weight height gender medication list current doctor
+- name
+- age
+- weight
+- height
+- gender
+- prescriptions
+- current doctor